ericlee83/QT_Challenge/README.md

 1. $ mvn -Dtest=AirportRestControllerIT test

 ### Unit test
-StandaloneControllerTest, ServiceTest and FilterTest Test standalone controller, Service and FilterStrategy
+AirportRestControllerTest, AirportServiceTest and AirportFilterTest Test standalone controller, AirortService and FilterStrategy
 #### IDE
 1. Run AirportRestControllerTest as a JUnit test.
 2. Run AirportServiceTest as a JUnit test.